-At CityCARE Home Health in CT, we provide you and your loved one with quality Alzheimer’s care for any stage of this disease.
-We recognize that Alzheimer’s and dementia affects each person differently, therefore, we tailor our assisted living and respite care to meet your unique needs.
+At CityCARE Home Health in CT, we provide you and your loved one with quality care for any stage of this disease.
+We recognize that Alzheimer’s and dementia affects each person differently, therefore, we tailor our care plans to meet your unique needs.

-Our home care agency’s trained Alzheimer’s and dementia caregivers are here to help preserve dignity and independence for those who have Alzheimer’s disease, as well as provide respite care for the family.
+Our home care agency’s experienced Alzheimer’s and dementia caregivers are here to help preserve dignity and independence for those who have Alzheimer’s disease, as well as provide respite care for the family.
 We feel it’s essential to find ways to ease the emotional frustrations that come with Alzheimer’s disease and dementia-related disorders.
 These difficulties don’t just affect the person living with the condition, but also the entire family.
-Trained home health aides, Certified Nursing Assistants (CNAs), homemakers and companions bring families closer together so they can all provide the necessary elderly care and encourage the person living with dementia.
+Our caregivers bring families closer together so they can all provide the necessary elderly care and encourage the person living with dementia.